Contents

 Private Loans

-If you’re borrowing money directly from another person – such as your family or friends – you’re taking out a private loan and you need a loan agreement.
+If you’re borrowing money directly from an individual – such as family or friends – you’re taking out a private loan.
+Even in these friendly arrangements, it’s essential to have a written Loan Agreement to safeguard your relationship and avoid future misunderstandings.

 Private loans can either be secured or unsecured.